 Skip to main content

+Born out of the passion of the folks that built the initial incarnation of the trail centre it has grown to be loved by many.
 The jewel in the crown of the Forestry and Land Scotland managed trail centres - it is the busiest (& buzziest) trail centre in the UK.
+Now with a whole hillside of new flow trails, it's busier than ever!

-With 71kms of purpose-built man-made trails, weaving their way through stunning forests.
-With many more kilometres of natural trails scattered throughout the forest, it is fast becoming a draw for the more experienced rider too.
-You will never be short of trail choices-no matter how many times you visit.
-Throw in a trailhead featuring a cafe and the excellent Alpine Bikes Shop that offers everything you need for your ride including the hire of bikes and e-bikes.
+With miles upon miles of purpose-built man-made trails, weaving their way through stunning forests.
+And many more of natural trails scattered throughout the forest, you will never be short of trail choices-no matter how many times you visit.
+Throw in a trailhead featuring a cafe and the excellent Alpine Bikes Shop that offers everything you need for your ride including the hire of bikes and e-bikes, huge new parking capacity and bike washes, it really has all you and the family need for a fantastic day out.

 The trails drop steeply through the forest from the summit of Plora Rig back to the base where you can hit the trails again and again if you have booked a space with the onsite uplift service, Adrenalin Uplift.
+Pre booking always recommended.

 DM Bin S TV 4